brandata/indigo/CV.md

 - Worked with solutions team to develop a deployment plan best suited for the client’s needs
 - Generated proposals and budgets to be used for sales purposes
 ##### Siemens Engineering and Technology Academy
+- Provided project support in the creation of a new youth development program within Siemens
+- Created project schedules, timelines, and contributed to cost estimate and budget documentation
+- Presented the program at various schools throughout Ontario and networked with potential students
 ##### Engineering Enabler Project
+- Part of Engineering Enabler Team, tasked with realizing CEO Robert Hardt's Country Opportunity Plan aimed at capitalizing on Siemens engineering strengths to drive future growth
+- Helped develop plan to enhance the cohesiveness of the engineering culture within Siemens to help increase the retention of current employees and better attract new employees
+- Part of small team tasked with restructuring Siemens Canada's internal engineering career path infrastructure
+### University of Toronto
+#### Research Technician - 2012
+### Queen's University
+#### NSERC Researcher - 2011